The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

-Let $G$ be a discrete group.
-Recall that a $G$-CW is proper if the stabilizer subgroups of points are all finite.
+Recall that a $G$-CW-complex is proper if the stabilizer subgroups of points are all finite.
 We say that a proper $G$-CW complex is finite if it is constructed out of a finite number of cells of the form $G/H\times D^n$.

 \end{definition}